vladi-rh/rhoai-genaiops-lab-instructions/docs/9-model-optimization/2-llm-compressor.md

 - Divides weights by the same factor (they can absorb it)

 **Use it when:** You need W8A8 for maximum throughput on INT8 hardware

+### SparseGPT: The Marie Kondo 🗑️

+Why just compress when you can delete?
+SparseGPT removes entire weights that don't contribute to accuracy, allowing you to compress what's left with GPTQ.

+Like editing a novel: first cut the filler paragraphs entirely (pruning), then tighten the prose (quantization).
+You end up with something that's both shorter AND better.

+**Under the hood:**
+- Identifies weights that can be zeroed without hurting accuracy
+- Uses GPTQ-style compensation to maintain quality
+- Can combine sparsity + quantization for extreme compression

+**Use it when:** You're going for maximum compression and have the patience to tune it

 <!-- 🧮 Quiz 3: Algorithm Matching -->
 <div style="background:linear-gradient(135deg,#e8f2ff 0%,#f5e6ff 100%);padding:20px;border-radius:10px;margin:20px 0;border:1px solid #d1e7dd;">